bgord/knowledge/README.md

 - Ubuntu installation
 - Access docker-compose service logs
 - docker-compose script to create a db backup
-- docker-compose script to restore a db from backup

 ### [elixir](elixir.md)
 - What type of language is Elixir?